suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ##  Changes to Abstract Machine Description

-This section augments the Abstract Machine Description (Section 6.4) in {{I-D.ietf-suit-manifest}}.
+This section augments the Abstract Machine Description in {{I-D.ietf-suit-manifest}}, Section 6.4.
 With the addition of Dependencies, some changes are necessary to the abstract machine, outside the typical scope of added Commands.
 These changes alter the behaviour of an existing Command and way that the parser processes Manifests:

-* Five new Commands are introduced:
+* Five new Commands are introduced in {{new-commands}}:

     * Set Parameters
     * Process Dependency